Azuro-protocol/protocol-docs/migrate v2/migrate.md

 -----------------

-In v2, we can create multiple sets of contracts, without deploying a new set to different locations each time.
+In __v2__, we can create multiple sets of contracts, without deploying a new set to different locations each time.
 Now we can create new contracts from the Factory contract and connect them.
-An LP is created at the factory.
+An __LP__ is created at the factory.
 Core and azuro bet connect to it

 > Fabric contract creates set of contracts “pool”: LP, Core, configure it and links to AzuroBet.